mtconnect/redmine_sprint_reminder/README.md

 ## Options:

-* status: A regular expression matching the status names that are considered in-flight.
+* states: A regular expression matching the status names that are considered in-flight.
-  * Default `'To Do|Doing'`
+  * DefaultL `'To Do|Doing'`
+* admins: Only send emails to users who are admins.
+Used for testing.
+  * Default: